atighe/atighe.github.io/resume.md

 ##### Application Support Engineer, January 2004 - October 2006
 - Specialized in support of the Simulink control, simulation, and design automation products
 - Collaborated with Advanced Support Group and various development teams on long-term customer support interactions
-- Performed group leader duties, including being a senior technical resource for others on support, providing notes and additional help on e-mail questions, handling complex responses and ensuring continuing work flow and resolution of cases
+- Performed group leader duties, including being a senior technical resource for others on support, providing notes and additional help on email questions, handling complex responses and ensuring continuing work flow and resolution of cases
 - Acted as support member of xPC Target development team, handling user questions about hardware-in-the-loop simulation and real-time rapid control prototyping

 #### NLX Corporation, Sterling, VA